oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-01-requirements.md

   https://www.example.com/.well-known/csaf/provider-metadata.json
 ```

+As specified in [sec](#transition-between-csaf-20-and-csaf-21), the value of `canonical_url` MAY differ from the URL that was
+requested as a part of this requirement.
+Such state is intended and MUST NOT be reported as error.

 ### Requirement 10: DNS path

 Assuming that the organization's main domain is `domain.tld`, the DNS record `csaf.data.security.domain.tld` SHALL resolve